 Water Fountain

-The theater is accessible via car, taxi, subway, and bus.
-All the nearest stops are located within walking distance of the theater's entrance.
+The theater is at 219 W 48th St, New York, NY 10036, United States.
+It is accessible via car, taxi, subway, and bus.
+All the nearest stops are within walking distance of the theater's entrance.

 Patrons of all ages may visit the theater.
 Some shows may have specific age restrictions owing to mature content.